Walking In The Rain: College O&M

 Using alternative transportation

-Another thing I learned after getting caught in the torrential downpour was that my college has a bus system that features a campus shuttle that I could use to get to central points on campus.
-While it wouldn’t completely protect me from having to walk in the rain, knowing where the campus shuttle stops were helped me to at least avoid walking part of my route in the rain.
+Another thing I learned after getting caught in the torrential downpour was that my college offers a campus shuttle that I could use to get to central points on campus.
+While it wouldn’t completely protect me from having to walk in the rain, knowing where the campus shuttle stops helped me minimize the amount of walking necessary during severe weather.

 Related links